oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 - **beforeEach**
   The beforeEach function is used to set up essential configurations and variables before each spec runs.
 This function is used basically for three things:
-  - Injecting the modules to be tested or to be used as a helper inside the test file.
-For [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/splash-page/splash-page.controller.spec.ts#L37-L49).
+  - Injecting the modules to be tested or to be used as a helper inside the test file, for [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/splash-page/splash-page.controller.spec.ts#L37-L49).
   - Mocking the unit test’s external dependencies (It’s used only on AngularJS files):
     ```
     beforeEach(angular.mock.module(function($provide) {